jchensd/POLI_179_Jingyi_Chen/README.md

 #### 1. à la carte (ALC) Embedding

-I used the "conText" package developed by (Rodriguez et al., 2023) to conduct analysis in R. In order to examine the contextual meanings of "ruleoflaw" by analyzing words surrounding this term, I collected 6 words before and after every instance in which "ruleoflaw" was mentioned among the speeches as well as the metadata associated with the instance.
+I used the "conText" package (Rodriguez, 2023) developed by Rodriguez et al. (2023) to conduct analysis in R. In order to examine the contextual meanings of "ruleoflaw" by analyzing words surrounding this term, I collected 6 words before and after every instance in which "ruleoflaw" was mentioned among the speeches as well as the metadata associated with the instance.
 A document feature matrix was built, where the rows were the total 16145 instances of "ruleoflaw".

 Then, I estimated GloVe embeddings from the 9441 U.N.
 Security Council speeches using the "text2vec" package.
 A transform matrix (Matrix A) was computed using the "compute-transform" function.
 It helps weight the common, uninformative words lower in the embeddings.
 The code for estimating the GloVe model is in [Train GloVe Embedding.R](https://github.com/jchensd/POLI_179_Jingyi_Chen/blob/abbe66304595172eb211b53c9c70a5780604150f/Code/Train%20GloVe%20Embedding.R)